 Making Tiny Graham Cracker Houses

 Using graham crackers is an easy inexpensive way to make a "gingerbread" house with less fuss.
-This is a guide about making tiny graham cracker houses
+This is a page about making tiny graham cracker houses

 I was looking for an inexpensive, fun craft to do with the kids at my daughter's birthday party.
 We came up with the idea to make little graham cracker houses that everyone could decorate with candy and frosting at the party.